 Yesterday I arose very early to attend the 6:30 am Mayors’ Prayer Breakfast in St. Cloud.
-It was most definitely worth it.
+It was on Sabbath Rest and most definitely worth it.
 Since moving to the farm, this event gives me an opportunity to see many good friends all at once.
 For me, it’s a reunion.
 God has certainly blessed me with many, many good, Christian friends.
 He most certainly has not left me alone.
+The thought, “Sell that boat!” keep running through my mind.

 Afterwards, we had an in-depth discussion about it at work.
 We used Sabbath as a platform to cover a wide range of topics, all focusing on becoming more and more like Jesus.
 I thought about it more in the shower today.